HamzaYousVision/pot_quantization/README.md

 # OpenVino Post-training Optimization Demo

-This is a demo code that shows how to use OpenVino Post-training Quantization (POT) framework to optimize Deep Neural Network (DNN) by using the quantization technique.
+This is a demo code that shows how to use OpenVino Post-training Quantization (POT) framework to optimize Deep Neural Networks (DNNs) by using the quantization technique.
 Swin transformer and MobilenetV2 models are considered in this demo.

 ## Installation
 The code uses the openvino 2022.3.0 version and may not work with the newest versions.
 Please use the requirements.txt to install the dependencies